 from montenegro to italy prices timetable

-As mentioned above, Montenegro and Italy are separated by only 200 km across the Adriatic Sea.
-It seems close, but it’s not that simple.
-If you decide to travel to Italy by car or bus, here is your route on the map.
+As mentioned earlier, Montenegro and Italy are separated by just 200 km across the Adriatic Sea.
+However, if you choose to travel by car or bus, here’s what your route will look like on the map.

 from montenegro to italy route

-• To reach any other Italian airport from Montenegro, you can fly with one short layover.
-If you choose your flights well, the entire trip will take 4-5 hours.
-Convenient layover cities include:
+For all other Italian airports, you can easily reach them with one short layover.
+Well-planned flights typically take around 4-5 hours.
+Convenient layover options include:

 • Budapest